Kathryn Garcia: 2021 mayoral candidacy

 On September 18, 2020, Garcia resigned from her roles as sanitation commissioner, interim NYCHA chair, and food czar due to the budget cuts to the Department of Sanitation and her intention to explore a run for New York City mayor.

 In May 2021, The New York Times and The New York Daily News endorsed Garcia.
 Garcia finished in second place narrowly behind Eric Adams.

 Director of New York state operations

 On September 1, 2021, Governor Kathy Hochul appointed Garcia to become director of state operations, succeeding Kelly Cummings.
 Hochul highlighted Garcia's work as the commissioner of the New York City Department of Sanitation, as CEO and interim chair of NYCHA, and as New York City's food czar.

 Following Zohran Mamdani's election as mayor of New York City in 2025, The New York Times reported that Garcia was among a group of policy experts he consulted for advice; Garcia had attended Mamdani's victory party on election night.

+Port Authority of New York and New Jersey

+On December 9, 2025, Governor Kathy Hochul appointed Garcia to become the Executive Director of the Port Authority of New York and New Jersey.
+She took office February 9, 2026.